aruna1922/Detect-abusive-and-violent-content/README.md

          Install Python and Jupyter using the Anaconda Distribution.

 Points to be noted while running the code:
-          To download wordcloud use the following command
+          To download wordcloud use the following command-
           %pip install wordcloud

-          To download packages such as punkt,stop words,run the following command nltk.download('punkt')
+          To download packages such as punkt,stop words,run the following command- nltk.download('punkt')
           nltk.download('stopwords')